huggingface/hub-docs/docs/hub/datasets-data-files-configuration.md

 However, if you want the Dataset Viewer to show certain data files, or to separate your dataset in train/validation/test splits, you need to structure your dataset accordingly.
 Often it is as simple as naming your data files according to their split names, e.g. `train.csv` and `test.csv`.

-## What are splits and configurations?
+## What are splits and subsets?

-Machine learning datasets typically have splits and may also have configurations.
+Machine learning datasets typically have splits and may also have subsets.
 A dataset is generally made of _splits_ (e.g. `train` and `test`) that are used during different stages of training and evaluating a model.
-A _configuration_ is a sub-dataset contained within a larger dataset.
-Configurations are especially common in multilingual speech datasets where there may be a different configuration for each language.
-If you're interested in learning more about splits and configurations, check out the [Splits and configurations](https://huggingface.co/docs/datasets-server/configs_and_splits) guide!
+A _subset_ (also called _configuration_) is a sub-dataset contained within a larger dataset.
+Subsets are especially common in multilingual speech datasets where there may be a different subset for each language.
+If you're interested in learning more about splits and subsets, check out the [Splits and configurations](https://huggingface.co/docs/datasets-server/configs_and_splits) guide!

 ![split-configs-server](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/split-configs-server.gif)